The Complete Guide to Garden Hose Fittings

 Alternative Tap Connector For Mixer Taps

-Screw on Quick Release Fitting For Indoor Taps With External Male Threads
+Screw on Quick Release Tap Connector For Indoor Taps With External Male Threads

 How to Connect a Hose to a Garden Tap (Bib, Spigot, Faucet)

 Garden taps in the UK have a 3/4-inch BSP threaded outlet.
-In the USA, the thread size is 3/4-inch GHT also known as NHR or MHT.
+In the USA, the thread size is GHT.
 There are two options for connecting a hose:

-- Fit a brass female 3/4 inch BSP threaded connector to the hose.
+- If the hose doesn't have a connector on the end, (i.e. just bare hose), fit a brass, female 3/4 inch BSP (UK) or GHT (US) connector.
 This has a barbed/bayonet section that pushes into the hose.
 A hose clip is tightened on the hose to stop it from being forced off the hose under pressure or pulled off during use.
-The advantage of these fittings is that they are cheap and being made from brass, are less likely to be damaged than quick release, plastic connectors.
-However they take longer to connect to the tap and the O-ring seems to wear quicker because it gets compressed during connection
+The advantage of these fittings is that they are cheap and made from brass and are less likely to be damaged than quick release, plastic connectors.
+However, they take longer to connect to the tap and the O-ring seems to wear quicker because it gets compressed during connection.

-- Screw a 3/4 -inch plastic fitting onto the tap.
-The hose connector can then be push fitted onto this fitting
+- Screw a 3/4 -inch brass or plastic fitting onto the tap.
+The connector on the hose can then be push-fitted onto this fitting (UK).
+In the US, you need to get a quick connect adapter that screws into the female end of the hose.

 A Garden Tap Has a 3/4 Inch Threaded Spout

-Option 1: Use A Barbed Tap Connector For Connecting a Hose to an Outside Tap
+Option 1: Use a Barbed Threaded Tap Connector For Connecting a Hose to an Outside Tap/Bib

 Threaded Connector Screwed Onto Tap

-Option 2: Use a Quick Release 3/4 Inch Garden Tap Connector
+Option 2: Use a Push-Fit Threaded Garden Tap Connector

-Fit a Quick Release Connector on the Hose
+Fit a Quick Release Hose End Connector on the Hose (UK)

 Older Taps Had a 1/2 Inch Threaded Spout—A Reducer Adapter Is Available to Suit